farblos/wpg2dk/README.md

 *Notes*:

-- `wpg2dk` always sets an explicit zero level rating to override possible other rating tags.
+- `wpg2dk` adds a rating to the intermediate XMP only if the source rating is larger than zero.

 ### Flag